floooh/fips/site/p070_exports.md

 ### Adding New Fips Commands

-Projects can have an optional directory 'fips-verbs' containing python scripts which add new subcommands (== verbs) to fips.
+Projects can have an optional directory 'fips-files/verbs' containing python scripts which add new subcommands (== verbs) to fips.
 The name of the python script (without the .py) is the name of the command, and the script must define two special functions **help**